Ruth Harris Lecture in Dyslexia Studies

 Previous presenters have included famed paleontologist Jack Horner; Anne Ford, the great-granddaughter of Ford Motor Company founder Henry Ford; and Candace Cortiella, founder and director of The Advocacy Institute.

 This year’s event

-To catch up on some of the previous Harris Lecture presentations, watch the embedded playlist at the top of the page or, for individual videos, select the corresponding link from the list:
+To catch up on some of the previous Harris Lecture presentations, select the corresponding link from the list:

 - “The Literate Brain: Insights from Neuroimaging,” presented by Dr. Kenneth Pugh — Oct.
 22, 2015